konturio/insights-api/README.md

 5) Some **TODOs** added among the code
 6) Java version is 16 for Insights
 7) All method names reflect their behavior
+8) `POST /indicators/upload` reuses the existing indicator UUID if metadata with the same `param_id` already exists for the current owner